 Together as One: Waipapa Taumata Rau Ready for Queen Liliʻuokalani

 Team leader Josiah Seleni smiles at the thought of escaping winter.
 “Get away from this weather,” he jokes.
 But what really excites him is learning from those surrounded by so much wisdom in the sport and the wider Pacific community.
-“I’m just so blessed to be there.”
+“I’m just so blessed to be there - “We aren’t only in the same waka physically, but also mentally, spiritually, emotionally,” he says.

-From the cockpit, Josiah felt the same.
-“They slotted in perfectly… we’re just blessed to have such natural paddlers.”
+“They slotted in perfectly… we’re just blessed to have such natural paddlers.” says Josiah.
 Getting aligned still took practice.
 “It took time to understand each other as paddlers, especially with Kya as our steerer,” but “it didn’t take long.”

 Leadership has come quickly for Josiah.
 Three years into the sport, he found himself leading sessions when needed.
 “Sometimes our coach couldn’t make training, and that pushed me into the position to lead… sometimes I felt uncomfortable, but most of the time it was enjoyable.
 I knew what I would want to hear as a paddler and I could give that to them.”